-I graduated from The University of Vermont in 2008, eager to find challenging work that would let me contribute to making progress on the great challenges of our time, things like climate change, endemic crushing poverty, disease and malnutrition, and ecological collapse.
+I graduated from The University of Vermont in 2008, eager to find challenging work that would let me contribute to addressing the great challenges of our time - things like climate change, crushing poverty, disease and malnutrition, and ecological collapse.

-I'd seen firsthand the difficulty of finding meaningful work, and I knew how critical it was for mission-driven companies to build the best teams.
-I felt that progress in our time was dependent upon the best people working on the most pressing issues - and I thought that mission-driven companies could use some help in hiring talented, values-aligned people.
+I'd felt firsthand the difficulty and uncertainty of finding meaningful work, and I saw how critical it was for mission-driven companies to build the best teams.
+I felt that progress in our time was dependent upon the best people working on the most pressing issues - and I observed that purpose-driven companies could use some help in hiring talented, values-aligned people.

 In 2011 I was accepted to the Unreasonable Institute, where I had a vision for a company that would build a robust talent infrastructure for the purpose economy.
 Based on that vision, I took the plunge and co-founded ReWork